micksmits/bot/README.md

-# chaoscat
+# frog
-Repo for chaos cat
+Repo for frog